georgiahope/cs413-group6/README.md

                   Wrote the code for the tweens for the animation of those screens including the fade in of the empty board.

-* Vidal Martinez: Created Sprites for the letters to be scrambled.
-                  Wrote the code for randomizing the letters, drag and drop of and storing of letters in the empty board.
+* Vidal Martinez: Created character objects and sprites for the letters.
+Wrote code to create instances and randomly place letters on board.
+Wrote code for drag and drop left mouse button events with ability to store characters and remove characters from the submit able string.